Winter Tires: The Importance, Their Benefits and Things to Remember

 Winter tires are specifically designed to help in delivering safety & control in ice, snow, slush, rain & cold weather.
-Winter tires will make your ride safer if you’re driving in winter.
-You should have the right tire when driving in winter weather because winter is extremely unpredictable: from heavy snowfall to black ice.
+Winter tires will make your ride safer if you’re driving in subzero conditions.
+You should have the right tires when driving in winter weather because winter is extremely unpredictable: from heavy snowfall to black ice.

 Did you know that all-season or summer performance tires get really, really hard when it’s cold outside?
 Hard tires can be a recipe for disaster.
 In cold weather, even on dry roads, the softer, more flexible rubber used in the construction of winter tires provides that all-important give that all-season tires lose when it’s cold out.

 Are Winter Tires Necessary

 Throughout the years, one of the questions I am repeatedly asked is “Are winter tires really necessary?”.
 The short answer is…”no”.
 The long answer is, “that depends on how fun and exciting you think it is to be stuck in the snow, carried off the highway, or sliding uncontrollably back down a slippery slope”.